 The Lapis command line interface gives you a couple of handful tools for working with Lapis projects.

-is specified then the default environment is used.
-If the file
+to use.
+If the environment is not provided then the default environment is

 lapis_environment.lua exists in the directory, then the return value of that

 For example, if you have a production deployment, you might add the following file: